-SOCIAL STUDIES 7
+SOCIAL STUDIES 7 - WORLD STUDIES II

 World Studies II will continue to expand upon the knowledge, skills, and enduring understandings acquired in the sixth-grade examination of the emergence, expansion, and decline of civilizations by beginning at 1400 CE and moving into the globalized network of nations in the modern world.
-Modern world is defined by a time in which societies and regions witnessed the birth of the following developments: greater awareness of other cultures; creation of a global economy; rise of powerful nation-states; major technological advancements; and deepening reliance on science.
+Modern world history is defined by a time in which societies and regions witnessed the birth of the following developments: greater awareness of other cultures; creation of a global economy; rise of powerful nation-states; major technological advancements; and deepening reliance on science.
+They will explore key factors that shaped the development of the modern world, studying various societies and regions from Africa, Asia, Europe, the Americas, the Caribbean, the Pacific Islands, and Australia.
 The course will lead students to make connections between historical events and their own lives by investigating various factors that shaped the development of societies and regions all over the modern world as well as global interactions between those societies.